Crashr-io/contracts/doc/template.typ

   ```
 ))

+#pagebreak()
 == Crashr Sync
-Crashr Sync is a critical component of the offchain architecture responsible for processing data from the Cardano blockchain in real-time and saves the processed data, block-by-block, to the database.
-This component ensures that the marketplace remains up-to-date with the latest blockchain activities, providing users with accurate and timely information for their trading activities.
-Crashr Sync is built on the foundational technologies of the Cardano Sync by SAIB Inc. and the Pallas library by #tx_pipe, enabling efficient data processing and indexing of blockchain data.
+Crashr Sync is an essential component of the offchain architecture, designed to process data from the Cardano blockchain in real-time and record it block by block into a database.
+This ensures the marketplace is consistently synchronized with the latest blockchain activities, providing users with up-to-date information for their trading activities.
+Built upon the technologies of Cardano Sync by SAIB Inc. and the Pallas library by #tx_pipe, Crashr Sync facilitates efficient blockchain data processing and indexing.

-This component is inspired by #tx_pipe's Scrolls project, which provides a robust framework for indexing blockchain data for more efficient querying and data management.
-Crashr Sync leverages a series of specialized reducers to index specific types of data relevant to the marketplace's operations, including smart contract activities, asset metadata, and token prices.
-These reducers ensure that the marketplace remains dynamic and responsive.
+The component takes cues from the Scrolls project by #tx_pipe, offering a framework for effective blockchain data indexing, which aids in improved data querying and management.
+Crashr Sync utilizes targeted reducers to index specific data types important for marketplace operations, such as smart contract interactions, asset metadata, and token pricing, keeping the platform responsive and current.

-#note([Crashr Sync relies on the Cardano Node to access blockchain data.])
+#note([Crashr Sync uses the Cardano Node to read blockchain data.])

 === Reducers in Crashr Sync